Job Search Masterclass Application Materials and Communication

 You don't have to share private health details.
 Instead, call this time an "intentional break for personal resetting."
 This tells employers you are smart enough to manage your energy and mature enough to come back to work focused and ready to last.

-Should I put the gap on my resume or wait until the interview to explain it?
+Should I address a gap on my resume or wait for the interview?

 You are in charge.

 You are not just a passenger on a 20th-century career path anymore; you are the leader of your own life with many parts.
-By taking charge of your story, you show that your value at work is not tied to sitting at a desk constantly, but to your ability to change, learn, and get fresh energy.
+Taking charge of your story shows that your value at work is not tied to sitting at a desk constantly, but to your ability to change, learn, and get fresh energy.
 Stop asking for permission to have lived your life.
 Walk into your next interview not as someone asking for another chance, but as a leader who knows exactly what their time is worth.

 Own Your Story